farmOS/farm_weather/README.md

 FARM WEATHER
 ============

-Provides a weather log category.
+Provides a weather observation quick form and log category.

 This module is an add-on for the [farmOS](http://drupal.org/project/farm) distribution.